 Fisetin is a natural flavonoid found in varying amounts in several plants:

-- Strawberries: The richest source (about 160 mg per kg)
+- Strawberries: the richest source (about 160 mg per kg)

-- Apples: Lower amounts
+- Apples: lower amounts

 - Persimmons